Learn More About Health Services Research

 BC Nursing Research Initiative (BCNRI) research priorities reflect deliberation by diverse stakeholders (government, employers, BCNU, academics and nurses themselves) regarding BC’s needs, history, strengths and opportunities.
 These research priorities emphasize that nursing health services issues are not highly visible in the research activities of either the academic or health services sectors.

-InspireNet will take up these stakeholders’ views that research and knowledge uptake are important for addressing numerous outstanding concerns related to health care organization and delivery.
+InspireNet takes up these stakeholders’ views that research and knowledge uptake are important for addressing numerous outstanding concerns related to health care organization and delivery.
 There is a consensus that Nursing disciplines have a critical need to address complex, recurring health system issues and inform policy.
 A number of these issues can best be addressed collaboratively by the research and health system communities.
 The questions raised by such issues require multi-level perspectives on research and increased capacity among nurses to engage in this work, both as independent researchers and as participating members of multidisciplinary and interprofessional teams.

 The BC experience is not unique.
 Writers identified a need across North America to build capacity among nurses to engage in nursing Health Services Research (HSR)1.
 These authors raised concerns that nurses were foregoing important opportunities to influence the future directions of health care delivery.
 While progress has been made in Canada over the last 20 years to build nursing research capacity, the challenge remains to sustain that progress and improve our capability to apply knowledge for beneficial impacts to patients, providers and the health care system2.
 InspireNet is a timely initiative that will support these aims.